Peoples Home Savings Bank (San Francisco, CA)

 Article Text

-A RUN ON A BANK.
-Several Thousand Dollars Paid Back to Depositors.
-SAN FRANCISCO, CAL., July 27.-A run began on the People's Home Savings Bank to-day, and several thousand dollars was paid back to the depositors.
-The bank commissioners have begun an investigation of the bank's affairs.
-Columbus Waterhouse is president of the institution and B, O. Carr, secretary and manager.
-Dr. R. H. McDonald, president of the Pacific is one of Bank, the directors. to According its report July 1 the People's bank has a capital stock of $1,000,000. of which onethird is paid up.
-There is due the depositors, who number about 8,000, the sum of $100,000.
-The bank officers state that the institution is perfestly solvent.
-San Francisco morning papers have directed attention to the bank the past two days, contending that the state bank examiner had not made a proper examination of the bank's affairs.
+Run on a Bank.
+SAN FRANCISCO, July 27.-A run was begun on the People's Home Savings bank to-day and several thousand dollars was paid back to depositors.
+The bank commissioners have begun investigations of the bank's affairs.
+According to its report July 1 the bank has a capital stock of $1,000,000, of which one-third is paid up.
+There is due depositors, who number about eight thousand, the sum of $100,000.
+The bank's officers state that the institution is perfectly solvent.

 Click image to open full size in new tab